Natasha-A/Natasha-A/README.md

 <br>

 ## 👩🏽‍💻 About me
-* 🏫 I am a second year student studying Software Development
+* 🏫 I am a third year student studying Software Development
 * 💻 I enjoy learning about software development and machine learning
 * 🤖 I'm greatly interested in in the fields of Robotics and IoT
 * 🤓 I am currently learning `React-Native` and `SwiftUI`